hermanbanken/rp/intro.md

 ## Transformations / operators
 Every input received triggers the reactive program.
 Next, the program can act on this data, possibly transforming the data and/or produce some output.
 A multitude of transformations are available in each library.
 The more generic transformations can be used as building blocks for more advanced ones.
 We will discuss some of the basic and some of the advanced transformations.

-Just like functional languages let you transform arrays the reactive libraries let us transform streams with a function like *map*.
+The operator *map* will transform streams, just like it will transform arrays in functional languages.
 As known from arrays this transformation applies a given function to each element in the stream, producing a stream equal in timing but with transformed elements.
 To eliminate some elements the *filter* operator can be used.

 A feature from the Haskell-like origins is the support for *flatMap*, an operation that's takes a function which produces a new stream for each incoming element and combines the many new streams in a single resulting stream.
 The flatMap operator is part of the requirements for a type to be a Monad, and not all libraries have a data type which is a Monad.
-For example Elm lacks flatMap as it Signals explicitly are no Monads but Applicative Functors.
-More on this in section X.
+For example Elm lacks flatMap as its Signals explicitly are no Monads but Applicative Functors.
+More on this in section [Elm: no Signals of Signals](#Elm-no-Signals-of-Signals).

 Beside element transformations also time manipulating operators are available.
 The name of methods like *delay* and *throttle* speak for themselves.
 More of such transformations exists, depending on the library we use.